ogonz007/neuron/README.md

 Rules:

-  1. Separate different components by using different symbols to indicate:</li>
+  1. Separate different components by using different symbols to indicate:

     * the beginning and end of the program
     * input and output of the program